 It is recommended that you apply for food stamps in New Mexico as soon as you identify your family’s need for assistance.
 That is because your benefits will start based on the date when you submit your application.
 Food stamp application materials are processed by the state Human Services Department (HSD).
 If you are approved for this benefit, which is also known as the Supplemental Nutrition Assistance Program (SNAP), the HSD will notify you within 30 days of your application being submitted.

-In order to apply for SNAP in NM, you will need to provide several personal details and documents that verify your eligibility.
+In order to apply for SNAP in NM, you will need to provide several personal details and documents that verify you meet the program’s eligibility requirements.
 Moreover, once your form is submitted, you will need to undergo an interview.
 Eventually, it will also be necessary to renew your benefits if you wish to keep getting them for an extended period of time.
 Read below to learn how to sign up for food stamps and find out more about the interview and renewal process.

 What do you need to apply for food stamps in New Mexico?